ecemumutlu/quartz/content/BERT.md

 The model learns to predict if the second sentence logically follows the first one, helping it understand sentence relationships and coherence.

+### Training Parameters
+According to the original paper, the training parameters are the following:

+- Optimisator: Adam (learning rate _l_ = 1e-4, weight decay L₂ = 0.01, β₁ = 0.9, β₂ = 0.999, ε = 1e-6).
+- Learning rate warmup is performed over the first 10 000 steps and then reduced linearly.
+- Dropout (α = 0.1) layer is used on all layers.
+- ==Activation function: GELU.==
+- ==Training loss is the sum of mean MLM and mean next sentence prediction likelihoods.==
 ## TASK1: MLM
  1. Mask some percentage of the input token at random
  2. Predict those masked tokens